 July 24, 1934: The first night of a three-week engagement (through August 14) for “The Gumm Sisters” at the Old Mexico Cafe on the fairgrounds of the Chicago World’s Fair.
 They were billed as “Blue Harmony.”

 Upon arrival, they received their first week’s pay.
 It was the last they were paid for the engagement.
 The theater folded towards the end of their third week and they never received any more money.
 But it turned out to be a blessing in disguise.
-The theater folding led them to an engagement at the Oriental Theater in downtown Chicago and the name change to “Garland” thanks to George Jessel who was the headliner.
+The theater closing led them to an engagement at the Oriental Theater in downtown Chicago and the name changed to “Garland” thanks to George Jessel, the headliner.

-Photos: The Old Mexico building at the fair, which housed the “Old Mexico Cafe”; A portrait of Judy taken while in Chicago.
+Photos: The Old Mexico building at the fair that housed the “Old Mexico Cafe”; A portrait of Judy taken while in Chicago.

 July 24, 1939: Judy at Mickey at the races.